zaurshamilov-bit/airweave/README.md

 3. **Chunk Generators**
    - Integration-specific modules or decorators (e.g., `@chunk_generator`) that define how to fetch and transform source data.
-   - Produces “chunks” of data (text, metadata, etc.) that are hashed to detect changes.
+   - Produces "chunks" of data (text, metadata, etc.) that are hashed to detect changes.

 4. **Synchronizers**
    - Compare generated chunk hashes.,
-   - Insert new chunks into the vector DB or mark them for deletion if they’re no longer relevant.
+   - Insert new chunks into the vector DB or mark them for deletion if they're no longer relevant.
    - Upcoming: run asynchronously, in parallel, to handle large data sets efficiently.

 5. **Data Store**